 To mitigate the risks, developers should follow best practices by documenting their processes and increasing transparency in their automated models.
 There should also be human input involved at different steps in the process — this may mean doing regular audits of model decisions, or using the tool more for assistive intelligence (individuals make the final call).

-Despite the challenges ahead, fintech start-ups like Fenddo and Persoentic are establishing new frontiers on how loans are being borrowed.
-Fenddo uses alternative data sources to establish creditworthiness of an individual — this includes looking at a person’s browsing history, geolocation data, and social media use.
+Despite the challenges ahead, Fenddo and Persoentic are establishing new frontiers on how loans are being borrowed.
+Fenddo uses alternative data sources to establish the creditworthiness of an individual — this includes looking at a person’s browsing history, geolocation data, and social media use.

 All this information turns into a credit score, which is then subsequently used by banks and lenders to determine whether to give a loan.
 Persoentic is another firm that provides banks AI techniques to improve customer experience.
 One example of this is making automated payment suggestions based on the user’s financial habits.
 This resulted in greater engagement from users and a significant reduction in operating costs (fewer people need live assistance).